buildwiththeta/buildwiththeta/packages/builder/README.md

 ## Status

 - ✅ Alpha: experimental.
 Expect breaking changes.
-- ✅ Closed Beta: ready for testing.
-Expect bugs and missing features.
+- ✅ Closed Beta: ready for conscientious use.
+Expect some bugs and missing features.

 ## Compatibility